 Accountability

-Thirdly, the accountability factor holds every individual in the organization responsible for the decisions and policies developed.
+Thirdly, accountability holds every individual in the organization responsible for the decisions and policies developed.
 This means the sole responsibility for the consequences does not lie entirely with the leadership.

-Instead, every member included in the decision-making process is accountable for the views they expressed.
-This helps enhance the performance of employees and their willingness to contribute positively to the organization.
+Instead, every member involved in the decision-making process is accountable for the views they express.
+This helps enhance employees’ performance and willingness to contribute positively to the organization.

 Ownership

-Lastly, each organization member taking ownership of their actions is essential within the shared governance framework.
-This aspect distributes every action’s responsibility among each member and lets the leadership evaluate how well each person is performing his particular role.
+Lastly, each organization member’s ownership of their actions is essential within the shared governance framework.
+This aspect distributes every action’s responsibility among members and lets the leadership evaluate how well each person performs his particular role.

-Consequently, individual ownership through shared governance ensures that every individual is striving as hard as his co-worker in the holistic development of the company.
+Consequently, individual ownership through shared governance ensures that every individual strives as hard as his co-workers for the holistic development of the company.

 See Related: What is ESG Investing?

-Shared governance is often confused with a similar process called participatory management.
-But, you see, the shared services governance framework works by using the people’s decisions that operate the company at the core level.
+Shared governance is often confused with participatory management, a similar process.
+However, the shared services governance framework uses people’s decisions to operate the company at the core level.

-It does not imply solely asking for suggestions and input while making a particular decision.
-Instead, it includes increasing the importance and authority of each individual.
+It does not imply asking for suggestions and input while making a particular decision.
+Instead, it includes increasing each individual’s importance and authority.
 To highlight this difference, let’s use an example.

-Supposing a group of staff members from a single organization is asked to try out a product and submit their feedback to the leadership.
-Now, the administration reviews the feedback, adds their input, and decides whether to purchase the product or not.
+A group of staff members from a single organization is asked to try out a product and submit their feedback to the leadership.
+The administration reviews the feedback, adds their input, and decides whether to purchase the product.

-This would seem like a perfect example of shared governance to most people.
-But, this is clearly a portrayal of participatory management.
+Most people would consider this a perfect example of shared governance.
+But it portrays participatory management.
 Shared governance goes far beyond these clauses.

 I’ll make it clear.
-Now let’s say the same staff members are asked to try out some products to pick out which one should be purchased.
+Now, let’s say the same staff members are asked to try some products to decide which one to purchase.
 Again, in the effective implementation of shared governance, the leadership would first identify the products’ requirements to be eligible for the purchase.

-On the other hand, the staff would provide their feedback on the products based on the criteria defined earlier.
-Next, the team themselves would formulate a decision regarding which product should be purchased.
+On the other hand, the staff would provide feedback on the products based on the criteria defined earlier.
+Next, the team themselves would formulate a decision regarding which product to purchase.

 Consequently, the leadership would oblige and order the products immediately while thanking the staff for their help.
-Points to note in this situation include the provision of set criteria by the leadership and the formulation of a decision by the team.
+Points to note in this situation include the leadership’s provision of set criteria and the team’s formulation of a decision.

 This is true shared governance.
 Everyone from the organization provided input and played an essential role in the decision.
 But, most importantly, one section did not dominate the other.